These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to mention substernal or shoulder pain associated with reflux episodes

-Why: Substernal chest pain or arm/shoulder pain during reflux episodes is a specific criterion distinguishing the 30% rating from lower tiers.
+Substernal chest pain or arm/shoulder pain during reflux episodes is a specific criterion distinguishing the 30% rating from lower tiers.
 Veterans who experience this symptom often do not mention it because it sounds cardiac.

-Do this instead: If your provider has attributed chest, arm, or shoulder pain to your GERD (and cardiac causes have been ruled out), describe this symptom clearly to the examiner and bring any relevant cardiology or GI records confirming the attribution.
+Instead: If your provider has attributed chest, arm, or shoulder pain to your GERD (and cardiac causes have been ruled out), describe this symptom clearly to the examiner and bring any relevant cardiology or GI records confirming the attribution.

 Impact: 10% vs. 30%